JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ![Xcode General Screen]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-general.png') }})

 We need to disable the *Bitcode* feature in the project too.
-Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we switch to the *Build Settings* tab and type `bitcode` into the search field.
+Kotlin/Native produces the fully native binaries, not the LLVM bitcode, so we navigate to the *Build Settings* tab and type `bitcode` into the search field.
 Select `No` for the *Enable Bitcode* option.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-bitcode.png') }})

-Now we need to explain Xcode, where to look for frameworks.
-We need to add the relative path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
+Now we explain to Xcode, where to look for frameworks.
+We need to add the *relative* path `$(SRCROOT)/../../SharedCode/build/xcode-frameworks` into the *Search Paths | Framework Search Paths* section.
 Xcode will show the substituted path in the UI for it.

 ![Xcode Build Settings]({{ url_for('tutorial_img', filename='native/mpp-ios-android/xcode-search-path.png') }})

-The final step is to make Xcode call our Gradle build to prepare the `SharedCode` framework.
+The final step is to make Xcode call our Gradle build to prepare the `SharedCode` framework before each run.
-We open the *Build Phases* tab and click `+` to add the *New Run Script Phase*

-Let's add the following code into it:
+We open the *Build Phases* tab and click `+` to add the *New Run Script Phase* and add the following code into it:

 <div class="sample" markdown="1" mode="bash" theme="idea" data-highlight-only="1" auto-indent="false">